 Hope Fund offer emergency financial assistance to help with expenses during care and treatment.
 The Hope Fund provides support for those with breast cancer.

-Pink Street Party, gifts from donors, and occasional grants.
-The Hope Fund is funded through the generous support of the Minnesota Affiliate of the Susan G. Komen for the Cure®.
+Pink Street Party) gifts from donors, and occasional grants.
+The Hope Fund is funded through the generous support of the Minnesota Affiliate of the Susan G. Komen for the Cure® as well as gifts from donors.

 Explore ways you can support Buffalo Hospital as a volunteer.